isomerpages/pa-bukitcanberra/pages/terms-of-use.md

 ##### **Restrictions on use of Materials**

-Except as otherwise provided, no part(s) of this Website shall be reproduced, republished, uploaded, posted, transmitted, adapted, modified, displayed, broadcast, hyperlinked, framed or otherwise distributed in any way, or stored in an information retrieval system, without the prior written permission of PA.
+Except as otherwise provided, the Contents of this website shall not be reproduced, republished, uploaded, posted, transmitted or otherwise distributed in any way, without the prior written permission of PA.sion of PA.

-Modification of any of the Contents or use of the Contents for any other purpose will be a violation of PA\\'s copyright and other intellectual property rights.
+Modification of any of the Contents or use of the Contents for any other purpose will be a violation of PA's copyright and other intellectual property rights.
 Graphics and images on this Website are protected by copyright and may not be reproduced or appropriated in any manner without written permission of PA.

 ##### **Disclaimer of Warranties and Liability**